Mohd-PH/OpenScribe/README.md

 ## Project Overview

 OpenScribe is a privacy-conscious, local-first AI Scribe that helps clinicians record patient encounters, transcribe audio, and generate structured draft clinical notes using LLMs.
-The tool stores all data locally by default and requires explicit clinician review and approval before any note can be used. **All AI-generated output is draft-only and must be reviewed by a licensed clinician who accepts full responsibility for accuracy and completeness.**
+The tool stores all data locally by default and requires explicit clinician review and approval before any note can be used.

 ## Purpose and Philosophy